csphilli/push_swap/README.md

 7. The final process evaluates where the min value is.
 If <= midpoint, the list will use RA to complete.
 Else, rra.

 Slightly more detailed descriptions are contained in each file above the respective function.

+## Thoughts about this project

+This was such a fun project!
+It was my first sorting algorith and one that I did entirely on my own.
+Due to the quarantine, I've been doing a lot of coding at home because the school is closed.
+So I didn't have any peers to provide dedicated guidance.
+I'm not slowing down at all.
+I'm using the time to continue to catch up after losing the month when my dad passed away.
+I'm battling back with all I have.
+And I'm achieving success.
+I'm beyond excited about this new career and I'm doing all I can to ensure my success.